robert-westenberger/knowledgebase/mathematics/linear-algebra/vectors-and-spaces.md

 * Polynomials are a **vector subspace** of the space of functions.

 #### $\Reals^n$
 * Sets of real numbers of the same size / length can can be added together and multiplied.
+So vectorspace of $\Reals^n$

 ## Linear combinations
 * Vectors are added with *v+w*.